 Next turn them all over and cook for 3 more minutes, add in the prepared Sriracha, honey, lime juice mixture, toss, and cook for 2 more minutes.

-Now try your best to not eat them all before you serve them.
-Maybe have some frozen broccoli on hand in case the Spicy and Sweet Brussels Sprouts mysteriously disappear (wink wink).
-What can I say?
-I’m here for you.
-Delicious recipes that make you look like a superhero, along with suggestions on how to keep them all to yourself.?✌️ You’re so welcome!!
+If you didn't already know it I'm so here for you.
+Delicious recipes that make you look like a superhero, along with suggestions on how to keep them all to yourself.✌️ You’re so welcome!!

 If you want a different version of Brussels sprouts then I suggest these balsamic glazed Brussels sprouts... and If you're looking for a great dinner combo then check out my Parmesan crusted chicken recipe!

 - 2 tablespoons lime juice